fsuri/Basil_SOSP21_artifact/README.md

 4. Branch TxBFTSmart: Contains the source code used for TxBFTSmart evaluation.

 For convenience, all branches include the experiment scripts and configurations necessary to reproduce our results.
 Do however, *make sure* to only run the configs for a specific system on the respective branch (i.e. only run configs for Basil from the Basil branch, Hotstuff from TxHotstuff, etc.).
-We recommend making a separate copy of the configs (and experiment scripts) in order to keep track of changes made to them in a single location while checking out different branches to run the respective source code binaries.
+Since we require edits to the configs (see Section "Running experiments"), we recommend copying the configs (and experiement scripts) to a separate location, outside the github folder, to avoid duplicating your changes for every branch that you check out.

 ## Validating the Claims - Overview <a name="validating"></a>